 We have lots of robots in our lives, from the ice maker in a freezer to vending machines that spit out candy.
 But robots are more fun when they look like people.
 That’s how Transformers started: take a chunky toy car or truck, turn out the sides to make arms and legs, and boom, suddenly you have a humanoid robot!
 So some folks in Turkey went a step further.
 They built a real Transformer out of a real car.
-As this video shows, this red BMW unfolds, stands up, and pops out doors from under its arms.
+As the video shows, this red BMW unfolds, stands up, and pops out doors from under its arms.
 It’s so cool to see these huge pieces that weigh hundreds of pounds reshape into a giant toy.
 The question is, how many toy Transformers would it take to match this thing?

 Wee ones: Count your arms and legs.
 How many “pieces” do you have in total?